Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 Fernweh is situated in downtown Bogota, in an area called La Candelaria, surrounded by bars, restaurants and shops.

-BTW; Fernweh is German and it means something like “farsickness” or longing for far-off places.
+Cool to know: The word “Fernweh” is German and it means something like “farsickness” or longing for far-off places.
 It is the exact opposite of “homesickness”.
 So instead of wishing you are at home, you wish to be far away and be traveling.
 A handy word, right?!

-3. Aurora Hostel (private dorm beds)
+CLOSED: Aurora Hostel (private dorm beds)

+Here there is space for just 18 travellers at a time – a home away from home.
+Seriously, this is cosy and perfect for anyone who wants to stay away from bigger crowds.
 It’s obvious that nature plays a big part when the design is primarily wood and plants.
 The brown, green and white tones blend perfectly together and create a super relaxed vibe.

 - 6-8 bed mixed dorms